sphinx-doc/sphinx/doc/extdev/tutorial.rst

 ---------------------

-A directive class is a class deriving usually from ``docutils.parsers.rst.Directive``.
-The directive interface is covered in detail in the `docutils documentation`_; the important thing is that the class has attributes that configure the allowed markup and a method ``run`` that returns a list of nodes.
+A directive class is a class deriving usually from :class:`docutils.parsers.rst.Directive`.
+The directive interface is also covered in detail in the `docutils documentation`_; the important thing is that the class has attributes that configure the allowed markup and a method ``run`` that returns a list of nodes.

 The ``todolist`` directive is quite simple::